J12845 Flight Lieutenant Malfred Johan Carl Haakenson 1919—2006

 Haakenson and Wheatley were both returned by air to India and hospitalised together at 74 IGH Comilla.
 The others returned to India by sea.

-Promoted Flight Lieutenant, 24 Beaufighter strike operations over Burma, shot down, survived the grim pleasures of a year in Rangoon Jail, and Caterpillar Club member.
+Promoted Flight Lieutenant, 24 Beaufighter strike operations over Burma, shot down, survived the grim pleasures of a year in Rangoon Gaol, and Caterpillar Club member.
 A hell of an achievement.

 Fortis et liber: back to Alberta, strong and free